AlbertNegura/WhoInventedMCTS/README.md

 # Who Invented MCTS

 Project git for the "Who Invented MCTS?"
 Masters project from the MSc.
 Artificial Intelligence programme at Maastricht University.
 This project ran from 09/2020 to 02/2021.
-A complete report for this project can be found [here](report/MRP_Who_Invented_MCTS_Group_12.pdf).

 ## Please note step 3 in the getting started section below!